 After getting used to doing pomodoros, you’ll be able to plan out tasks and projects with more precision.
-For example, you’ll be able to estimate how many pomodoros it takes to write a report and set a reasonable deadline for it.Read: How to create a project plan that works to keep you on track
+For example, you’ll be able to estimate how many pomodoros it takes to write a report and set a reasonable deadline for it.Read: Create a better project plan in just 7 steps

 By following Cirillo’s approach to handling distractions and taking steps to remove distractions in your workday, you’ll be able to optimize your work environment for heads-down time.
 For example, you could put your phone on airplane mode and set automatic email replies.

 A study from the Cognition journal found that doing prolonged tasks lead to decreased performance, whereas short breaks between tasks can help you maintain focus.
 Taking regular breaks in between pomodoros allows your brain to rest so that you’ll be able to refocus without being too tired.